tinkerbell/tinkerbell-docs/docs/setup/on-bare-metal-with-docker.md

 export ROLLBAR_DISABLE=1
 ```

-The `./.env` has comments, but there are a few things to note about the contents.
-The environment variables in the `Tinkerbell Stack version` block pins the various parts of the stack to a specific version.
+The `./.env` file has some explanatory comments, but there are a few things to note about the contents.
+The environment variables in the `Tinkerbell Stack version` block pin the various parts of the stack to a specific version.
 You can think of  it as a release bundle.

 > If you are developing or you want to test a different version of a particular tool let's say Hegel, you can build and push a docker image, replace `TINKERBELL_TINK_HEGEL_IMAGE` with your tag and you are good to go.